Rodez: Hydrography

 The Aveyron crosses the commune and is important for fishing.
 Green spaces are proposed for the Layoule Quarter, and the Auterne stream.

 Climate

-Rodez's climate, a supra-Mediterranean level, is a Mediterranean climate (Csb), and is colder compared to other cities in the south of France.
+Rodez has an oceanic climate (Cfb), and is colder compared to other cities in the south of France.
 Winters are sharp and summers often very hot and sunny.
 During winter, Rodez has occasional snowfall due to its low altitude of 550 m in contrast to other towns in the north of the department closer to the higher Aubrac plateau.

 In 2011, with nearly 2,400 hours or 304 days of sunshine per year, Rodez was ranked 2,407th of French cities in terms of sunshine, significantly above the national average.

+On average, Rodez experiences 66.3 days per year with a minimum temperature below 0 C, 1.9 days per year with a minimum temperature below -10 C, 5 days per year with a maximum temperature below 0 C, and 16.4 days per year with a maximum temperature above 30 C. The record high temperature was 38.9 C on August 16, 1987 and June 27, 2019, while the record low temperature was -25.2 C on January 16, 1985.

 Events based on the data of Météo-France at Millau Soulobres station, from 1965:

 On 28 January 2006, Rodez experienced an important snow episode.
 A metre of powdery snow accumulated, crippling the Let Piton economy for several days.